Canonical domains for coadjoint orbits: LS submanifolds, proper K ahler potentials, and Euler vector fields

 By definition the critical points of $h$ are the intersection of the graph of $\varsigma$ with the zero section: $X^*\cap \KK^\C(x)=\KK(x)$.
-The Morse-Bott condition requires firstly transversality of the previous intersection.
+The Morse--Bott condition requires first transversality of the previous intersection.
 Such intersection is the real form for the involution $\sigma$ on both $\KK^\C(x)$ and $X^*$ (the latter with respect to the quotient complex structure).
-Because the Iwasawa projection intertwines both anti-holomorphic involutions it follows that
+Because the Iwasawa projection intertwines both anti-holomorphic involutions, it follows that

-Secondly, by $\KK$-invariance we just need to choose the Hessian condition on the normal bundle to $\KK(x)$ at $x$: $T_xX^*/T_x\KK$.
+Second, by $\KK$-invariance we just need to check the Hessian condition on the normal bundle to $\KK(x)$ at $x$: $T_xX^*/T_x\KK$.
 We shall take as representative of the quotient tangent space

 Let $u\in \kk$ be decomposed as $u=\sum_{\alpha\in \Sigma^+} u_\alpha+\theta u_\alpha$, $u_\alpha\in \gg_\alpha^\sigma $.
 We have:

 and therefore